hillkim7/nodejs_tutorial/express-app/README.md

 # The first Express app
 It starts with a very basic app and proceed to make it gradually more complex by introducing the components of a relatively advanced Express app one after another.
+This code is from the book, Express Web Application Development.

 ## Step to build first app
 * $ mkdir express-app